vijithassar/multiverse-json/README.md

 ## Content Block

-What exactly consists a "logical unit" of content is up to you, it could be as large as an entire document or as small as an individual character.
+What exactly is considered a "logical unit" of content is up to you; it could be as large as an entire document or as small as an individual character.
 Neither of those is likely to be useful, though.
-There's likely a happy medium – paragraphs, pages, chapters, sections.
-It's up to you.
+There's likely a happy medium – paragraphs, pages, chapters, sections, arguments, etc.

 ## Title